 One of the questions I get asked all the time is “how do you speak for 40 minutes without using notes?”

-Personally, I actually have notes, but I rarely if ever use them when I speak.
-I prepare them because
+Personally, I actually prepare notes, but I rarely if ever use them when I speak.

 So, why should you do the work and take the risk associated with freeing yourself from your notes?
 Let’s jump into some reasons.
-Because when you understand the why, you’ll be motivated to learn the what (next post).
+Because when you understand the why, you’ll be motivated to learn the what (the next post in this series).

 There are at least seven good reasons to drop your notes: